-Trump Calls Stormy Daniels “Horseface,” Threatens to “Go After” Her
+Trump calls Stormy Daniels "Horseface," threatens to "go after" her

 — Maggie Haberman (@maggieNYT) October 16, 2018

 With a legal victory regarding Daniels secured, it appears as though the president is now comfortable using the attack publicly.
-A separate lawsuit concerning Daniels’ non-disclosure agreement remains pending.
+A separate lawsuit concerning Daniels’ nondisclosure agreement remains pending.